 The relationship between the measured energy consumption and relevant independent variables and site constants is modelled for both the baseline and operating measurement periods.
 One of three types of energy model must be used to model the relationships, regression analysis, estimate of the mean or computer simulation (refer section 2.1).
 Different energy models can be used for the baseline and operating energy models.
-However, both the baseline and operating energy models must be based on data that covers a complete operating cycle.
+However, both the baseline and operating energy models a complete operating cycle.